Dynamical Magic Transitions in Monitored Clifford+T Circuits: Magic Transitions via Stabilizer Purification

 \subsubsection{Fixed \texorpdfstring{$q$}{}}

 As we now explain, for fixed $q=\mathcal{O}(1)$ and uncorrelated monitoring, we expect no magic transition below the percolation transition $p_c^\text{TN}$ (for $p>p_c^{\text{TN}}$ we find an easy phase; cf. Sec.~\ref{sec:perc} and App.~\ref{app:SpacetimePart}).
 In each circuit layer, $qn = \mathcal{O}(n)$ $T$ gates occur on average, and these increase the number of logical qubits encoded in the corresponding effective stabilizer code up to $\mathcal{O}(n)$.
-Focusing on a single layer, the SP probability corresponds to the probability to measure all these logical qubits immediately after the $T$ gates are introduced, i.e., to have monitors on all the qubits where $T$ gates occurred.
-If the number of $T$ gates in the layer is $qn$ then, since monitors occur independently with probability $p$ on each qubit, the single-layer SP probability is

-The SP probability of a single layer is thus exponentially suppressed for any $q>0$ and $p<1$; thus with high probability, $\mathcal{O}(n)$ logical qubits build up and persist throughout the evolution.
-Crucially for $\mathrm{\textsf{CPX}}_{\mathrm{PBC}}$, MSR measurements start overlapping since there is no SP in the original circuit.
-Hence, there likely is a MSR block of size $\sim qDn=\text{poly}(n)$ on which to simulate measurements, leading to a hard PBC phase irrespective of EE.
+We focus on $p<p_c^{\text{TN}}$ in the area-law phase with $q$ suitably small such that the apexes of the CCMs of the $T$ gates do not overlap (a hard phase in this regime would suggest one for larger $q$, or smaller $p$, or both).
+Since $r_\mathrm{exp} = \mathcal{O}(1/\sqrt{q}) = \mathcal{O}(1)$ here, $r_\mathrm{exp} / \tau_\mathrm{SP} = \mathcal{O}(1)$ does not increase with $n$, thus, a finite fraction of $T$ gates are not stabilizer-purified and can compound their magic in the MSR.
+Hence, we generically expect $\mathcal{O}(n)$ logical qubits to build up and persist throughout the evolution, and a MSR block of size $\sim qDn=\text{poly}(n)$ on which to simulate measurements, leading to a hard PBC phase irrespective of EE.\footnote{This argument cannot rule out an easy phase for $\sqrt{1/q}/\tau_\mathrm{SP} \gg 1$ where CCMs of nearby $T$ gates are unlikely to overlap before SP.
+However, testing this, via the scaling with $n$, is numerically challenging since $\tau_\mathrm{SP}$ can be appreciable and thus avoiding finite-size effects from $q \ll 1/\tau^2_\mathrm{SP}$ requires $n$ beyond our reach.}